maybleMyers/pusa/README.md

 - ✅ Training code and details
 - ✅ Model full fine-tuning guide for both Pusa and Mochi
 - ✅ Training dataset
+- ✅ Inference scripts for start & end frames, multi-frames, video transition, video extension

 ### TODO List
-- 🔄 Inference scripts for start & end frames, video transition, video extension, and more ...
+- 🔄 Inference scripts for more ...
 - 🔄 Release more advanced versions with SOTA models like Wan 2.1 and Hunyuan Video
 - 🔄 Release Paper
 - 🔄 ....